Metadata

 $ cargo contract build ---metadata <ink|solidity>

-Generating Solidity metadata is only possible if all constructor and message arguments + return types can be mapped to fitting Solidity types.
+Generating Solidity metadata is only possible if all constructor and message arguments and return types can be mapped to equivalent Solidity ABI types (more details here).